efarish/portfolio/aws/sam_lambda_s3/README.md

 ## AWS Cleanup

-To delete all the resources created for this project, in the AWS console go back to the CloudFormation service and find you application in the `Stacks` screen.
+To delete all the resources created for this project, in the AWS console go back to the CloudFormation service and find your application in the `Stacks` screen.
 Select the stack and hit the `Delete` button.
 This will delete all the resources created for the project.